HibaKob/OpenScience/README.md

 ## Case Study <a name="case"></a>
 We include here an example from our recent work to serve as a rough guide for those interested in making their work publicly available.
 We do not claim, by any means, that our approach is flawless; however, we have established a practical workflow for developing, curating, and disseminating all aspects of our research work.

+This work is comprised of an open-source software, [MicroBundleCompute](https://github.com/HibaKob/MicroBundleCompute), a publicly shared dataset of synthetically generated examples, [SyntheticMicroBundle](https://github.com/HibaKob/SyntheticMicroBundle), a publicly shared dataset of [experimental examples](https://doi.org/10.5061/dryad.5x69p8d8g), and a manuscript published in an open-access journal, [PLOS ONE](https://journals.plos.org/plosone/).

 ### Code
+Following the recommendations listed [above](#recomends_code)

 ### Dataset